cutsea110/ddd_tx_tut/README.md

 sampledb=#
 ```

-The postgres db's named volumes are empty in `docker-compose.yml`, so you lost permanent data after `docker-compose down -v`.
+The postgres db's named volumes are empty in `docker-compose.yml`, so you lost permanent data after `docker compose down -v`.

 If you check nosql(dynamodb-local), do like this: